boginw/P5/report/3 Iteration 2/HoughCircle detection.md

 ![Step overview of circle detection](report/assets/pictures/CircleDetection.png){#fig:step_circle_detection}

-On [@fig:step_circle_detection] the steps of detecting a speed sign is showed, in a very high abstraction level.
-Below every step will be explained in detail since the abstraction level used in the illustration can be misleading.
+On [@fig:step_circle_detection] the steps of detecting a speed sign are shown in a very high abstraction level.
+Every step will be explained in detail below, since the abstraction level used in the illustration can be misleading.

 ### Isolating red channel